m0nkey-d-fluffy/GodpackForwarder/BEGINNER_GUIDE.md

 ### Download the Plugin

-1. Download the `GodpackForwarder.plugin.js` file from the [Releases page](https://github.com/m0nkey-d-fluffy/GodpackForwarder/releases).
+1. Download the `GodpackForwarder.plugin.js` file.

-   `[SCREENSHOT PLACEHOLDER: GitHub releases page]`

 2. **Don't open or run the file!** Just download it to a location you can find easily (like your Downloads folder).